For scientists & developers.

 We offer a dedicated documentation website under docs.thevirtualbrain.org.
 It covers almost every imaginable topic, from installation to step-by-step tutorials to developer guides for modifying and contributing code.

-On the website of the International Neuroinformatics Coordinating Facility (INCF), you can find an extensive collection of training videos, Jupyter notebooks and data for didactic use cases.
+International Neuroinformatics Coordinating Facility (INCF) offers an extensive collection of training videos, Jupyter notebooks and data for didactic use cases.

 If you have specific questions, also about how to use TVB for your current research activity, you can use our public discussion forum, which doubles as a mailing list if you prefer this channel.